An Exegetical Commentary

 of Christ: Grk. christos, Messiah.
 See the note on 1:1.
 Paul again employs the Jewish Messianic title, which serves as a constant reminder of the fulfillment by Yeshua of all the promises made to the patriarchs and the nation of Israel.
 The Jewish Messiah who met Paul and transformed him on the Damascus Road will complete the assignment of going to the Gentiles (Acts 9:15) by taking him to the center and capitol of the Gentile Roman Empire.
 Paul may have suffered criticism from many quarters (and still does), but he knew that Yeshua approved of him and his ministry (cf. 2Cor 10:18).

-The KJV gives the last part of the verse as "the fullness of the blessing of the gospel of Christ."
+The KJV gives the last part of the verse as "the fullness of the blessing of the good news of Christ."
 However, the shorting reading of the "the blessing of Christ" is decisively supported by early and good testimony, including the earliest manuscript P46.
 The phrase was expanded by later witnesses (Metzger).

 30― Now I urge you, brethren, by our Lord Jesus Christ and by the love of the Spirit, to strive together with me in your prayers to God for me,